cycjimmy/semantic-release-action/README.md

 * inputs:
   * `branch`: [Optional] The branch for release.
 Default `"master"`.
   * `extra_plugins`: [Optional] Extra plugins for pre-install.
 Default `""`.
+  * `dry_run`: [Optional] Whether to run semantic release in "dry-run" mode.
+It will override the dryRun attribute in your configuration file.
+Default `""`.
 * outputs:
   * `new-release-published`: Whether a new release was published. `true` or `false`